Louisville Zoo: Kentucky Trails

-A roughly $30 million Upland South Safari known Kentucky trails, built over roughly 20 acres in an under-developed portion of the property, the area will be dedicated to animals from North America.
+A roughly $30 million Upland South Safari known as Kentucky Trails, built over roughly 20 acres in an under-developed portion of the property, will be dedicated to animals from North America.
 Kentucky Trails is being built in partnership with Kentucky Fish and Wildlife to house and exhibit native animals from the Appalachian and Cumberland Gap regions.
 Notable enclosers include two rotational Great Plains inspired woodlands that will house American bison, elk, American black bears, bobcats and other native animals.
 A large Rickhouse Hall inspired education center and restaurant is also to be built.
-Breaking ground is set in 2023 with the exhibit expected to open in 2025.